By: Andrew Forrest - Updated May 2025

 An average person takes about 2,000 steps for each mile walked, so that's a lot of friction created between your hiking boot and your foot, which is why it's important to choose the best hiking insoles and best hiking socks for your feet, to ensure that your hike is as comfortable and enjoyable as possible.

-In this article, we will guide you through the best walking boot insoles of 2024, factors to consider when choosing insoles, and how to properly fit, break in, and care for them.
+In this article, we will guide you through the best walking boots and shoe insoles of 2025, discuss key factors to consider when selecting insoles, and provide instructions on how to properly fit, break in, and care for them.
 Say hello to unparalleled comfort and support on your next hiking adventure!

 Features: